 The government says it is keen to support business investment and wants to unblock obstacles around planning, regulation and the availability of capital.
-The absence of a commitment to deliver Investment Zones and Freeports is nevertheless worrying.

 5. Restore aid to the regions

 The ICA has called for restoration of the system of regional investment aid and assisted areas that for decades underpinned regional development by steering investment and jobs to less prosperous parts of the country but was scrapped by the Conservative government following Brexit.
 The Green Paper offers no promises of this kind.
 The aspiration is to help places beyond London and the South East but the tools to do so are missing.